Honeywell Aerospace Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityHoneywell Aerospace sells avionics, engines, auxiliary power units, power systems, controls, services, and defense systems into commercial aviation, defense, and space markets.
+Business qualityHoneywell Aerospace sells avionics, engines, auxiliary power units, power systems, controls, services, and defense systems into commercial aviation, defense, business aviation, and space markets.
 The customer need is mission critical, regulated, and tied to long product lives.Medium-high

 MoatThe moat comes from certification, installed base, aftermarket service, switching costs, engineering depth, customer relationships, and mission-critical reliability.
-It is strong, but not immune to GE Aerospace, RTX, Safran, Parker-Hannifin, and defense prime bargaining power.Medium-high
+It is strong, but not immune to GE Aerospace, RTX, Safran, and defense prime bargaining power.Medium-high

-Financial trendThird-party datasets show TTM revenue near $17.68 billion, net income near $2.54 billion, gross margin near 34.9%, and net margin near 14.4%.
-Investor-day materials target 6% to 8% organic sales CAGR and more than $6.5 billion of adjusted EBIT by 2030.Medium-high
+Financial trendThird-party datasets show TTM revenue near $17.68 billion, net income near $2.54 billion, gross margin near 34.89%, operating margin near 19.64%, and free cash flow near $2.66 billion.
+Analyst models forecast about $19.05 billion of FY2026 revenue, up roughly 9.4%, and adjusted EPS near $8.86.Medium-high

 HONA AI stock forecast